data-steve/data-steve.github.io/_posts/2016-10-14-glob-temp-data-pt1.md

 The `animated.gif` file should be in the same folder.

-In the next post, I'll return to the monthly data and do some summarizations and plotting of the geo-spatial variation over time.
+In the next post, I'll return to the monthly data.
+Using all the data this time, I'll do some summarizations and plotting of the geo-spatial variation over time.